luisreyesoliva/dockerlab/README.md

-# dockerlab
-Docker lab 101
-IBM Hybrid Cloud Workshop
+# IBM Kuberneteando sobre IBM Cloud Workshop
 ---
-# Docker Labs
+# Kuberneteando 2 Docker Hands On
 ---

 ![img](images/docker.png)

 Duration : 30 minutes

+## Overview

+In this lab, you will run your first Docker container.

+Containers are just a process (or a group of processes) running in isolation.
+Isolation is achieved via linux namespaces and control groups.
+One thing to note, is that linux namespaces and control groups are features that are built into the linux kernel!
+Other than the linux kernel itself, there is nothing special about containers.

+What makes containers useful is the tooling that surrounds it.
+For these labs, we will be using Docker, which has been the de facto standard tool for using containers to build applications.
+Docker provides developers and operators with a friendly interface to build, ship and run containers on any environment.

+In this lab, we will run our first container, and learn how to inspect it.
+We will be able to witness the namespace isolation that we acquire from the linux kernel.

+After we run our first container, we will dive into other uses of docker containers.
+We will find many examples of these on the Docker Store, and we will run several different types of containers on the same host.
+This will allow us to see the benefit of isolation- where we can run multiple containers on the same host without conflicts.

+We will be using a few Docker commands in this lab.
+For full documentation on available commands check out the [official documentation](https://docs.docker.com/).

 ## Prerequisites
 This set of instructions requires that docker is already installed and docker commands can be run from a bash shell or a command line.
-You can get more information at the [Docker website](https://www.docker.com/get-docker)
+You can get more information at the [Docker website](https://www.docker.com/get-docker).

-**Note:**

-> This lab assumes that you have a Linux VM provided by the instructor.
-To get access to that provided VM (where ip address and root password are provided by the instructor):

-`ssh root@ipaddress`

-Or you can also use your own Docker running on your laptop with a recent version.
+Alternatively, you can use [Play with Docker](http://play-with-docker.com).

 ## Task 1 - Working with Docker